 You can create Tanzu Kubernetes clusters by using the Kubernetes Container Clusters plug-in.

-For more information about the different Kubernetes runtime options for the cluster creation, see Using Kubernetes with VMware Cloud Director.
+For more information about the different Kubernetes runtime options for the cluster creation, see Working with Kubernetes Clusters.

-You can manage Kubernetes clusters also by using the Container Service Extension CLI.
-See the Container Service Extension documentation.
+You can manage Kubernetes clusters also by using the VMware Cloud Director Container Service Extension CLI.
+See the VMware Cloud Director Container Service Extension documentation.

 VMware Cloud Director provisions Tanzu Kubernetes clusters with the PodSecurityPolicy Admission Controller enabled.
 You must create a pod security policy to deploy workloads.
 For information about implementing the use of pod security policies in Kubernetes, see the Using Pod Security Policies with Tanzu Kubernetes Clusters topic in the vSphere with Kubernetes Configuration and Management guide.